urprakashgupta/prakashtsx.me/src/content/blogs/parkinsons-law.md

 date: '2025-10-15'
 ---

-# Parkinson’s Law: How I Realized More Time Doesn’t Always Mean More Work

 I’ve been learning full-stack development for a while now.
 Between tutorials, projects, and those never-ending debugging sessions, I started noticing something interesting — no matter how much time I give myself for a task, it somehow _always_ takes exactly that long.